JaapvanEkris/openrowingmonitor/docs/README.md

 * **BLE Cycling Speed and Cadence Profile**: used for older Garmin Forerunner and Garmin Venu watches and similar types, again simulating a bike activity.

-* **ANT+ FE-C**: OpenRowingMonitor can broadcast rowing metrics via ANT+ FE-C, which can be recieved by the more expensive series of Garmin smartwatches like the Epix/Fenix series, which then can calculate metrics like training load etc..

-* **MQTT**: this IoT protocol allows you to broadcast metrics for logging or real-time display, but also allows for integration with Home Automation systems like [Home Assistant](https://www.home-assistant.io/) and [Domiticz](https://www.domoticz.com/).
+* **MQTT**: this IoT protocol allows you to broadcast metrics for logging or real-time display, but also allows for integration with Home Automation systems like [Home Assistant](https://www.home-assistant.io/), [Domiticz](https://www.domoticz.com/) and Alexa Voice control via [HABridge](https://github.com/bwssytems/ha-bridge).

 > [!NOTE]
 > Use of ANT+ requires adding an ANT+ USB-stick to your Raspberry Pi.

 ### Export of Training Sessions

-OpenRowingMonitor is based on the idea that metrics should be easily accessible for further analysis on data platforms.
+OpenRowingMonitor is based on the idea your metrics should be easily accessible for further analysis on data platforms.
 Automatic uploading your sessions to [RowsAndAll](https://rowsandall.com/), [Intervals.icu](https://intervals.icu/) and [Strava](https://www.strava.com) is an integrated feature, for all other platforms this is currently a manual step, see [the integration manual](Integrations.md).
 For these platforms, OpenRowingMonitor can create the following file types:

 * **RowingData** files, which are comma-seperated files with all metrics OpenRowingMonitor can produce.
 These can be used with [RowingData](https://pypi.org/project/rowingdata/) to display your results locally, or uploaded to [RowsAndAll](https://rowsandall.com/) for a webbased analysis (including dynamic in-stroke metrics).
 The csv-files can also be processed manually in Excel, allowing your own custom analysis;